Five Top Appraisal Tips for Fantastic Results

 Do you ever conduct appraisals with your team?
 These are generally annual events and can be incredibly beneficial for you, (the manager), and the employee.
 They give you the opportunity to give and receive feedback, motivate, develop and learn about your employee, so it’s important to get them right.
 Unfortunately, far too often they’re rushed, leaving both parties frustrated and with a feeling of “What was the point of that!”

-If this is you…let me take you through the 5 top tips you need to conduct a Performance Appraisal with confidence.
+If this is you…let me take you through these five top appraisal tips you need in order to conduct a Performance Appraisal with confidence.

 Ask Questions throughout the meeting – Good open questions will encourage the discussion and the employee to talk and contribute.
 Use What, Where, Why, How, and When to keep the conversation going.